Gagantomar17/Bank-Application/README.md

 # Bank Application

 This project is a comprehensive bank application developed using Java Swing and JDBC.
-The application includes various features such as user login and signup, ATM services, account transfers, loan management, deposits, and a manager dashboard for reviewing and approving or declining requests.
+It includes robust banking services such as user login and signup, ATM services, account transfers, loan management, deposits, stock investments, and a manager dashboard for handling user activities and approving/rejecting loan requests.

 ## Table of Contents